Introduction

 Conclusion

-👉 Lightning rods and surge protectors are complementary.
+👉 lightning rods and surge arresters are complementary .

-- THE lightning rod protects structures against direct lightning.
+- The lightning rod protects structures against direct lightning strikes.

 Omitting either one leaves a critical gap in protection.

-The solutions Ellips And Paraton@ir of LPS France They fit fully into this normative logic, with a modern, connected and sustainable approach to lightning protection.
+LPS France 's Ellips and Paraton@ir solutions are fully in line with this normative logic, with a modern, connected and sustainable approach to lightning protection.